 ciprofloxacin 500 mg penicillin zoloft recent news home purchase generic levitra click cialis bangkok pharmacy Flush cutters are one of the most important basic jewelry making tools, whether you’re making wire jewelry or beaded jewelry.

-These cutters leave the cut end of the wire almost perfectly flat, where other types of cutters leave a ‘bur’ on the end of the wire.
-Cutting wire or stringing material with flush cutters allows you to get right up close to the work to cut exactly where you want to cut, which minimizes the steps required to get nicely finished wire wraps and neat ends on your beaded jewelry.
+Flush cutters have nice pointed tips so that you can cut wire or stringing material and get right up close to the work to cut exactly where you want to cut.
+This minimizes the steps required to get nicely finished wire wraps and neat ends on your beaded jewelry.

 Make sure you cut with the back side of the cutting blade facing the side you want to leave flush...

 If you haven’t been using flush cutters, I promise you’ll notice a HUGE difference in the process and I bet you’ll even come back to thank me :)

-There are many options available when it comes to flush cutters, as is the case with most tools for making jewelry, but the brand I always seek out is Xuron.
-They last for years at a time and are lightweight and a nice size to fit comfortably in your hand.
+There are many options available when it comes to flush cutters, as is the case with most tools for making jewelry, but there are a couple of brands I have tried and can recommend:

 • Xuron flush cutters are reasonably priced and they last for a few years at a time.
 They are lightweight and a nice size to fit comfortably in your hand.
 The handles are hard rubber so they are not as comfortable as I’d like for long term use, but for beginners or those who don’t use them for long periods at a time (or very often), they are great.
 Xuron flush cutters, while certainly not the cheapest, are very good for the price.

 • Tronex flush cutters are are excellent tools and are extremely comfortable with padded handles, but are quite pricey due to the fact that they are so well made.
 If money is no object, then Tronex is absolutely the top of the line as far as my experience goes.